sephonicus/headway/README.md

 progress = Headway::Progress.new
 ```

-When the current process is composed of several stages, tell the Progress instace how many there will be:
+When the current process is composed of several stages, tell the Progress instance how many there will be:

 ```ruby
 progress.start_multistage_process stages: 4